HawCC Math Dept. banner

 and "C" or better in Eng 21 or placement in Eng 102

-This course is a continuation of topics from Intermediate Algebra.
+A continuation from Intermediate Algebra.
 Topics of study include algebraic equations and inequalities, absolute value, polynomial, rational, exponential and logarithmic functions, conic sections, systems of equations and inequalities, matrices and determinants.
-Additional topics may include sequences and series, combinatorics, probability and mathematical induction.
+Additional topics may include sequences and series, combinatorics, probability and/or mathematical induction.

 Bullet Math 115 — Statistics (3 credit hrs.)